District Textbook Policies & Procedures

 - Coordinator will work with the committee to determine the list of materials within the adoption to be designated "base program" and those items that would be considered "supplemental."

-- Adoption Materials will be on public display outside the Board Room of the Education Complex, at the Visalia Learning Center, and at the Tulare County Office of Education Resource Center at least four weeks prior to board adoption.
+- Adoption Materials will be on public display outside the Board Room of the Education Complex, at the Visalia Learning Center at least four weeks prior to board adoption.

 - An input box for public comment will be made available at each location.